 - They are a great way to help your memory.

-- They improve the efficiency of your woodturning production.
+- To improve the efficiency of your woodturning production.

 What do you record on each project note?